thesoul214/typescript-cheatsheet/README.md

 > Anywhere the module keyword was used when declaring an internal module, the namespace keyword can and should be used instead.
 This avoids confusing new users by overloading them with similarly named terms.

-To 'code split' the program, we must divide our code into different namespaces while keeping a certain organization scheme so that we can keep track of our types and not worry about name collisions with other objects. **Remember that the `export` keyword must still be used to let the compiler know which code can be imported into a different file**.
+To "code split" the program, we must divide our code into different namespaces while keeping a certain organization scheme so that we can keep track of our types and not worry about name collisions with other objects. **Remember that the `export` keyword must still be used to let the compiler know which code can be imported into a different file**.

 To `import` a namespace, we must make use of the TypeScript native reference tag, like so: